List of microbiota species of the lower reproductive tract of women

 This is the list of healthy vaginal microbiota (VMB), which is defined as the group of species and genera that generally are found to have lack of symptoms, absence of various infections, and result in good pregnancy outcomes.
 VMB is dominated mainly by Lactobacillus species.
 This is the list of organisms that are found in the lower reproductive tract of sexually mature women who are not immunocompromised.
-A partial description of pathogens that can be found in the lower and upper reproductive tract of women can be found in the article sexually transmitted disease.
+A partial description of pathogens that can be found in the lower and upper reproductive tract of women can be found in the article sexually transmitted infection.
 The organisms listed below are capable of causing illness if for some reason there is a change in vaginal pH or a change in the ratio of one organism to another.
 For example, Candida is a normal inhabitant of a healthy reproductive tract but an overgrowth of this organism can cause candidiasis.

 Normal microbiota

 This is the list of the normal flora that are found in the lower reproductive tract of sexually mature women who exhibit no symptoms of illness and who are not immunocompromised.
 Lactobacilli predominate.
 These organisms protect against infection.
 Vaginal microbiota composition may have a genetic component.